Colon and Rectal Cancer

 Diagnosis and Prevention of Colorectal Cancer

-Colorectal cancer is often detected during standard preventative screening measures.
+Diagnosis of colorectal cancer is often detected during standard preventative screening measures.
 The leading form of detection for colon and rectal cancer is a colonoscopy, though other forms of testing may include blood tests, or x-rays.
+The best way to prevent colon cancer is through timely screenings.

 During a colonoscopy, a flexible scope is directed through the anus to collect images of the colon and rectum.
 Using colonoscopy, your colorectal surgeon or gastroenterologist can obtain biopsies, remove polyps and assess other abnormalities in the large intestine.
 The colonoscopy is the most comprehensive form of screening for colorectal cancer as the other forms of testing are not able to remove polyps or collect biopsies.